Protecting Our WaterRecycling

 You make the difference.

-Republic Services will provide solid waste service for City of Battle Creek’s residents starting April 1st, 2021
+Republic Services provides solid waste services for City of Battle Creek’s residents

 Recycle These Items Curbside